Jets’ Darnold sacked criticisms by refusing to be affected

 The New York Jets’ second-year quarterback refuses to be affected by any of it.
 Even though that’s much easier said than done.

-“I think for me, everyone in here has a job to do and that’s it,” Darnold said Wednesday.
+“I think for me, everyone in here has a job to do and that’s it,” Darnold said of the media Wednesday.
 “That’s really the end of the story for me, is everybody’s got a job to do and everyone has to make their money.”

 He stays off social media, for the most part, other than the occasional post on Instagram.
 He also isn’t scanning the internet for stories about him or tuning in when sports shows on TV or radio focus on him.